koopa31/Svetlana_documentation/docs/source/installation.rst

 WARNING:

-If you have a Cuda compatible GPU on your computer, some computations may be fastened using Cupy.
-Unfortunately, Cupy needs Cudatoolkit to be installed.
+If you have a CUDA compatible GPU on your computer, some computations may be accelerated using the `CuPy package <https://cupy.dev/>`_.
+Unfortunately, CuPy needs CUDA toolkit to be installed.
 This library can only be installed via Conda while the plugin is a pip plugin, so it must be installed manually for the moment:

 .. code-block:: console